Tectors/EpicGraphQL/README.md

 # Party Graphql

 Research about the Epic's non-documented Graphql API for Fortnite, that is mainly used in their app.
+Navigate to the docs folder.

+## NPM Package
+I might be working on a NPM package that includes all of this, but we'll see ;)

 ## Bugs
 I am aware of some operations showing as no variables, this is due to the code I made in 2 hours, so it'll probably be fixed easily.